 Construction and installation of improvements designed for increased walkability and bikeability in the downtown core.
+In the future, this project has been moved into Active Transportation.

 Continuing Planning, Oversight and Administration

 Continuing planning, oversight and administration of the Metro Center Urban Renewal Project necessary to achieve the Plan objectives.